harryfyjiswalker/GEOL0069_Week4/README.md

 ###SAR Radar Altimeter

-SAR data are essential for year-round polar monitoring as, unlike optical satellite data, they are unaffected by cloud cover or months of darkness.
+Synthetic Aperture Radar (SAR) measures the backscatter of microwave pulses to detect surface features.
+Unlike optical satellite data, the approach is unaffected by cloud cover or months of darkness, making it invaluable for day- and year-round monitoring.
+SAR altimetry, obtained

+The data generally falls into two categories: SAR imaging, which provides a 2D map of the surface backscatter, and

 Elevation can be analysed via the return time of the microwave pulses, while surface discrimination is possible through analysis of the waveform shape.
 The **Sentinel-3 satellites** (ESA/Copernicus) carry the SAR Radar Altimeter (SRAL), which transmits Ku-band (13.575 GHz) radar pulses toward the Earth's surface and records the backscattered power as a function of time — the *echo waveform* [1].
 The mission was designed to measure sea-surface topography, sea-ice thickness, and land-ice elevation on a global operational basis [2].

 Over the polar oceans, distinguishing **sea ice** from **leads** is a critical preprocessing step before any freeboard or sea-ice thickness retrieval.
 The ESA operational product itself uses waveform peakiness thresholds to perform this classification [1].